-- The inspector held a joint observation with manager. - The inspector sampled a range of documentation, including those relating safeguarding, recruitment, and learning and development. - The inspector held discussions with staff. - The inspector observed practice throughout the setting, both inside and outside.
+- The inspector sampled a range of documentation, including those relating to safeguarding, recruitment and children's learning and development. - The inspector held discussions with the manager and staff. - The inspector observed practice throughout the setting, inside and outside. - The inspector held discussions with parents to seek their views of the setting. - The inspector invited the manager to carry out a joint observation.